dpgaspar/Flask-AppBuilder/docs/rest_api.rst

 As always FAB created a new **can_private** permission on the DB and as associated it to the *Admin* Role.
-So the Admin role as a new permission on a view named "can private on MyFirstApi"
+So the Admin role as a new permission on a view named "can private on ExampleApi"
 Note that you can protect all your methods and make them public or not by adding them to the *Public* Role.